VallabhaE/BlogWebsite/README.md

   User Authentication: Register, log in, and log out.
   Blog Posts: Create, edit, view, and delete blog posts.
   Comments: Authenticated users can comment on posts.
   Admin-only Features: Admins (user with id = 1) can create, edit, and delete posts.
   Profile Images: Gravatar integration for user profile images.
   Responsive Design: Bootstrap is used to make the blog responsive and user-friendly.
   Requirements
   Python 3.7+
   Flask
   Flask-Login
   Flask-SQLAlchemy
   Flask-WTF
   Flask-Bootstrap
   Flask-CKEditor
   Flask-Gravatar
-Installation
-To run this project on your local machine, follow these steps: